etopian/docker-alpine-nodejs/README.md

 # Alpine Node.js

-Alpine Node.js is a docker image based in Alpine Linux using a Dockerfile similar to the library [nodejs](https://github.com/dockerfile/nodejs/blob/master/Dockerfile).
+Alpine Node.js is a docker image based on Alpine Linux using a Dockerfile similar to the library [nodejs](https://github.com/dockerfile/nodejs/blob/master/Dockerfile).

 This image is [gliderlabs/alpine](https://github.com/gliderlabs/docker-alpine) image.